Skip to main content

 • grant_type: Fixed as authorization_code

-• code: Authorization code obtained in Step 3
+• code: Authorization code obtained in step 3

 • client_id: Client ID obtained from Console